Welcome to the World of Montessori

 Matching Instruction to the Sensitive Period--Each child has particular times when he or she can most easily learn new skills.
 Our younger classrooms allow the teachers to match new skills and concepts to each child’s “sensitive periods,” preventing both the frustration and boredom that can occur with whole group instruction alone.

 If a child is presented with a skill too early, or when not interested, especially in the early years, repercussions can exist.
 A child may become resistant to learning.
 Learning of prerequisite skills may not have taken place.
 For example, we encourage children to build words with letter sounds (using the “movable alphabet” materials) before we ask them to read.
 Fine motor skills are developed with practical life activities before writing is expected.
 The reverse is also true—if we wait too long to present skills, the most "sensitive period" of learning may have passed.
 For example, many children learn phonetic skills easily at a certain developmental stage, and the learning road is longer if these skills are not presented then.

-Control of Error--The Montessori materials in the classrooms have built-in controls for error that make the correct skill or information evident.
+Control of Error--The Montessori materials in the classrooms have built-in controls for error or models that make the correct skill or information evident.
 This feature enables the teachers to be facilitators, working with individuals or small groups during most of the day.

 Uniqueness of Each Child and Individualized Instruction--Our daily imperative is to help each child take the next step each day in his or her own learning.
 We use individualized instruction to achieve this goal.
 The uninterrupted work period, choice of activities and materials, and multiaged setting allow us to maximize instruction with attention to each child’s unique learning style.